 Later, Coro used colored glass centers, also highly treasured by collectors.

 Patriotic designs by Lester Gaba during WWII.

-- Be sure you know the difference in Coro’s product lines.
-The Coro line targeted lower- and middle-income consumers in a broad range of motifs.
-Coro Craft was higher end due to the more expensive materials.
-Top of the line was Vendome, made from the finest materials and known for their charm bracelets and faux pearl necklaces.
+Be sure you know the difference in Coro’s product lines.
+The Coro line was aimed at lower- and middle-income consumers and offered a broad range of motifs.
+Coro Craft was higher end due to more expensive materials.
+The top of the line was Vendome, which was made from the finest materials.

 - Obtain close-up photos of the back so you can look at the specific clasp (e.g., the Duette) and compare it to genuine Coro pieces.

 - Use photos to verify the signature.